awslabs/ec2-spot-labs/README.md

 aws-spot-labs
 =============

-**aws-spot-labs** is a collection of code examples and scripts that illustrates some of the Best Practices in using [AWS Spot Instances](https://aws.amazon.com/ec2/purchasing-options/spot-instances/)
+**aws-spot-labs** is a collection of code examples and scripts that illustrates some of the best practices in using [AWS Spot Instances](https://aws.amazon.com/ec2/purchasing-options/spot-instances/)